HDS's response to EMC's VNX.

 Not your average dual-controller array: that's the conclusion after a canter through HDS's new HDS Unified Storage (HUS) 100 series array controller architecture.
 There are three different controllers in the series for block access and two for file access – NAS heads.
 Both types use non-commodity hardware.
-For block access all …
+For block access …

 HDS's response to EMC's VNX.